-Here is our guide to the top things to do in Ham, which can all easily be done in one day trip:
+Here is our guide to the top things to do in Ham, Richmond in London:

-Interestingly, you may recognise Ham House in a more contemporary setting, as it is a popular location for filming – movies filmed at Ham House include Sense & Sensibility, John Carter, Victoria & Abdul, Never Let Me Go plus Spice World(!)
+Interestingly, you may recognise Ham House in a more contemporary setting, as it is a popular location for filming .
+Movies filmed here include Sense & Sensibility, John Carter, Victoria & Abdul, Never Let Me Go plus Spice World(!)

 Ham Common dates back to the 17th century and there are lots of majestic and rather grand looking buildings dotted around the common including St Thomas Aquinas Church, Ormeley Lodge and Cassel Hospital.
 Several riding stables are also located nearby so you may also see horses going for a gallop.